00Leiner/Microservice-Application/README.md

 - `npm test`: Launches the test runner
 - `npm run build`: Builds the app for production
 - `npm run eject`: Ejects from Create React App (one-way operation)

-## Next Steps

-- Explore the `src` directory to understand the structure and functionality of the frontend application.
-- Review and update the components in `src/components/` as needed.
-- Check the `src/context/AuthContext.tsx` file to understand and modify authentication-related operations.
-- Examine `src/App.tsx` for the main application structure and routing.